Mick Miller (comedian): Stand-up career

 Having won his heat on the talent show New Faces, Miller was then signed to support Chuck Berry on tour.

 Since then, he has been a regular at Blackpool, working men's clubs, cruises and after-dinner speeches.
 His shows have been released on DVD, and he has made many TV appearances.

+Miller performed at the 2025 Royal Variety Performance.

 Television appearances

 Miller was a regular on the 1970s stand-up show The Comedians, co-presented The Funny Side, regularly appeared on Today With Des and Mel and has been a guest on Blankety Blank, They Think It's All Over and Des O'Connor Tonight.

 He acted in Alan Bleasdale's 1978 Play for Today Scully's New Year.
 In it, he played the part of a wannabe stand-up comedian.

 In 1993, Miller guested for Chester City in the Granada football Go for Goal quiz show alongside Arthur Albiston and Joe Hinnigan.
 Chester City reached the final before losing to Preston North End.

 In 2005, he took part in the reality TV show Kings Of Comedy alongside Stan Boardman, Janey Godley, Andrew Maxwell, Boothby Graffoe and David Copperfield.

 In 2008 and 2009, he made several appearances on the BBC Three sitcom Ideal, as the father of Johnny Vegas's Moz.

 In 2011, he appeared on the ITV show Comedy Rocks with Jason Manford and, in December, he appeared on the Royal Variety Performance.

 In 2015, he appeared in the first series of Peter Kay's Car Share playing the character Tony in Episode 6, which was shown on BBC One.

 As of April 2018, Miller was appearing in ITV's Last Laugh in Vegas.